Liberty University: Establishment

 The school was founded as Lynchburg Baptist College in 1971 by televangelist Jerry Falwell Sr. and Elmer L. Towns.
 Falwell, already a pastor of Thomas Road Baptist Church, served as the first chancellor of the school.
 From 1979 to the late 1980s, Falwell Sr. also headed the Moral Majority, a right-wing political organization.

+In 1974, Lynchburg Baptist was given a 501(c)(3) tax-exempt status by the IRS.
 The school changed its name to Liberty Baptist College in 1976.
 Officials said the change aimed to distance the school from the name Lynchburg, which is often mistakenly associated with lynching; co-founder Towns also said that Falwell Sr. wanted to use the name "Liberty" to ride the enthusiasm for the Bicentennial of the United States.

 The name changed again in 1984, to Liberty University.
 In 1985, the university launched a distance-learning program by mailing VHS tapes to students; this was the forerunner to Liberty University's current online program.
-In 1987, Liberty University's 501(c)(3) tax-exempt status was formally recognized by the IRS.
+From 1987 to 1991, Liberty underwent an IRS probe that resulted in no change to Liberty's status.
+The probe began in the aftermath of the PTL Scandal, and was a part of wide spread investigations by the IRS into the activities of Falwell, Pat Robertson, and Oral Roberts.

 In its early decades, the university was kept afloat financially by major donors.
 The university was placed on probation multiple times in the 1990s by the Southern Association of Colleges and Schools due to heavy debt loads.
 In 1990, the university's debt totaled $110 million; by 1996, this had decreased to $40 million.
 In 1994, Sun Myung Moon's Women's Federation for World Peace funneled $3.5 million to Liberty University.
+In 1996, Moon's News World Communications loaned $400,000 to Liberty.
+Liberty was able to finally pay off all of their debt in 2007 after Falwell Sr. died, as a result of $29 million in proceeds paid out from a life insurance policy taken out on Falwell Sr.

+While Liberty was historically affiliated with the Southern Baptist Convention, due to Thomas Road Baptist Church's affiliation with the Southern Baptist Convention of Virginia, since 2021, it has stated that it "does not align with a particular denomination", and categorizes itself as broadly evangelical.
+Thomas Road Baptist Church remains a member of the Southern Baptist Convention, and as of 2026, still lists Liberty as a part of the church's "Outreach".